JohnCode1/HomeLab/Guide/ServerMonitoring/README.md

 3. Set the data source for this dashboard to **Prometheus**.

-### Step 10: Configure InfluxDB to monitor Proxmox
+### Step 10: Configure InfluxDB to monitor Proxmox Data Center

 1. Go to Influx DB -> Load Data -> Buckets -> Create Bucket proxmox